 In instances where there’s a court injunction freezing your account, you have two options.
 The first is to seek an alternative court order restoring your account function.
 The second is to wait for the court process to run its entire course.
 Then the court will determine whether or not you’ll regain control of your funds.

 For a crypto investor, the frustration of a frozen account ranks up there.
 One moment you’re fully in control of your account and your funds.
 In the next instance, you can’t perform the simplest of functions.
-The panic that ensues aside, you need to know the reasons behind the suspension.
+The panic that ensues aside, could you please know the reasons behind the suspension?
 This article has only picked five of the most frequent ones.
-It has also gone ahead and identified instances where leading exchanges have withheld users’ funds.
+It has also identified instances where leading exchanges have withheld users’ funds.

-Moreover, it has suggested measures to restore the control of your account and funds.
-What remains crucial is that you strive to stick to the platform’s terms and conditions.
-Similarly, ensure that your transactions are always above board.
-These simple actions will save you the time and agony of pursuing funds that you may never recover.
+Moreover, it has suggested measures to restore control of your account and funds.
+However, what’s important is that you strive to stick to the platform’s terms and conditions.
+Also, please make sure that your transactions are always above the board.
+These simple actions will save you the time and agony of pursuing funds you may never recover.